drhsqlite/fossil-mirror/www/gitusers.md

-This style is also useful when a check-out directory may be tied up with some long-running process, as with the “test” example above, where you might need to run an hours-long brute-force replication script to tickle a [Heisenbug][hb].
+This style is also useful when a check-out directory may be tied up with some long-running process, as with the “test” example above, where you might need to run an hours-long brute-force replication script to tickle a [Heisenbug][hb], forcing it to show itself.
 While that runs, you can “`cd ../trunk`” and get back to work.

 Git users may be initially confused by the `.fslckout` file at the root of a check-out directory.
-(Or with native Windows builds of Fossil, the `_FOSSIL_` file, which is the same thing, so-named  to get around the historical 3-character extension limit with certain legacy filesystems.)
 This is not the same thing as `.git`.
-It’s a per-checkout SQLite database that keeps track of local state such as what version you have checked out, the contents of the stash for that working directory, the [undo] buffers, per-checkout settings, and so forth.
+It’s a per-checkout SQLite database that keeps track of local state such as what version you have checked out, the contents of the [stash] for that working directory, the [undo] buffers, per-checkout [settings][set], and so forth.
 Largely what Fossil does when you ask it to [close] a check-out is to remove this file after making certain safety checks.

+(In native Windows builds of Fossil, this file is called `_FOSSIL_` instead to get around the historical 3-character extension limit with certain legacy filesystems.
+“Native” here is a distinction to exclude Cygwin and WSL builds, which use `.fslckout`.)

 [close]:  /help?cmd=close
 [gloss]:  ./whyusefossil.wiki#definitions
 [hb]:     https://en.wikipedia.org/wiki/Heisenbug
 [open]:   /help?cmd=open
+[set]:    /help?cmd=setting
 [server]: /help?cmd=server
+[stash]:  /help?cmd=stash
 [undo]:   /help?cmd=undo